amberstar/State/README.md

         return nil
     }
 ```
-Below are the methods that are implemented for you in your Human file for you to allow you to control the version and migration process:
+Below are the methods that are implemented for you in your Human file to allow you to control the version and migration process:

 ```swift
 ///MARK: Migration